Ukraine Business Roundup – The fight against higher taxes continues

 The second reading of the draft law is scheduled to take place in the parliament this week.
 Zhelezniak said that over 1,388 amendments had been submitted.

 Remember: Russia faces a budget deficit of $35 billion next year.
-And as the in Russia continues into its third year without an end in sight, it needs to find funding in order to keep its economy afloat, and to its war effort.
+And as the war in Russia continues into its third year without an end in sight, it needs to find funding in order to keep its economy afloat, and to finance its war effort.

 What they are saying: Ajax Systems’ founder Aleksandr Konotopskyi, a well-known Ukrainian businessman, has taken to the social media to call on the government do more to pursue corrupt businesses who evade taxes.